willayy/zsh-scripts/README.md

 # zsh-scripts
-Two small toy shell scripts for adding and removing direction from the PATH variable in zsh.
+Two small toy shell scripts for adding and removing directories from the PATH variable in zsh.